 A postdoctoral position to study Optical Metasurfaces, Nanophotonic Biosensors.
 We build new paradigms of nanotechnology for biomedical applications, including optical metasurfaces for bio-imaging and bio-sensing, and active tunable metasurfaces.
 Our recent publications in this field include: ACS Photonics, 2021, 8, 567. npj Computational Materials, 2020, 6, 116.
 Advanced Materials, 2021, 33, 2005275.
 Candidates must have a PhD in engineering (electrical, mechanical, etc), optics, physics, materials science or an appropriate field.
 Those with expertise in optical metasurfaces (near infrared, visible), nanophotonic/plasmonic sensors, nanofabrication, soft materials, biomedical applications, are encouraged to apply.

 We seek candidates who are strongly motivated, open-minded, and capable of both independent and collaborative research work.
 Demonstrated ingenuity, productivity, communication and writing skills, and an excellent record of publications is preferred.

-To apply, send your CV to Dr. Haogang Cai, at firstname.lastname@example.org.
-Please include a detailed description of your research interests, a full list of publications, and names of at least two references.
+To apply, send your CV to Dr. Haogang Cai, at email@example.com.
+Please include a detailed description of your research interests, a full list of publications, and names of three references.

 Visiting scholars and outstanding visiting Ph.D. students in related fields are also welcome to apply!